picmi/help/docs/business/workflows/content-blocks.md

 - Image or video links are valid
 - Page-style content is suitable before being added to a workflow

+## Content Blocks in participant workflows

+Content Blocks can appear as page titles, section headings, and item content.
+A participant-facing workflow heading can show the linked Content Block name and description, depending on the block type and workflow placement.

+Preview the workflow after adding or editing Content Blocks to check:

+- the page title or heading is clear
+- the description appears where expected
+- images and videos load correctly
+- data content is readable
+- the Content Block appears in the intended workflow location

 ## Hiding a Content Block

 Content Blocks are not permanently deleted.
 Instead, they can be **hidden from lists**.